reflectoring/reflectoring.github.io/content/blog/2023/2023-10-14-create-openfeign-http-client.md

 - **Retryable Exceptions**: It retries requests if they result in any exceptions that are considered retryable.
 These typically include network-related exceptions like connection timeouts or socket exceptions.

-It also has argument constructor.
-We can use it if default configuration is not suitable for us.
+The second factory methods requires some parameters.
+We can use it if the default configuration is not suitable for us.
 ```java
 public Default(long period, long maxPeriod, int maxAttempts)